pat310/google-trends-api/README.md

 ### API Methods
 The following API methods are available:
 * [autoComplete](#autocomplete): Returns the results from the "Add a search term" input box in the google trends UI.
-These results can then be used in the other API methods.
+These results (Topics) can then be used in the other API methods. **Note**: Search terms and Topics are measured differently, so `relatedTopics` will not work with comparisons that contain both Search terms and Topics.

 * [interestOverTime](#interestovertime): Numbers represent search interest relative to the highest point on the chart for the given region and time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 Likewise a score of 0 means the term was less than 1% as popular as the peak.'